QhelDIV/ShapeFormer/README.md

 ## Demo

-First, download the pretrained model from this google drive [URL](https://drive.google.com/file/d/1QmR27nHcLmzFfyvxs3NH7pzUmbVATt4f/view?usp=sharing) and extract the content to experiments/
+First, download the pretrained model from this [huggingface link](https://huggingface.co/datasets/yanxg/ShapeformerData/blob/main/pretrained.tar.gz) ~~google drive [URL](https://drive.google.com/file/d/1QmR27nHcLmzFfyvxs3NH7pzUmbVATt4f/view?usp=sharing)~~ and extract the content to experiments/

 Then run the following command to test VQDIF.
 The results are in `experiments/demo_vqdif/results`